“Guy Walks Into a Psychiatrist’s Office…” Review

 How do you judge a season premiere like “Guy Walks Into a Psychiatrist’s Office”?
 First off, I ask myself, am I glad to be back in this world, spending time with these characters again?
 Or rather, how effectively am I drawn back into it, if at all?

 Watching a TV show is an investment, and the downtime between seasons is what makes TV such a unique art form.
 A season premiere is made to remedy that passage of time, show you that the wait was worth it.
 This doesn’t mean that it needs to blow you out of the water necessarily, but the premiere should still come off as confident and assured.
 Perhaps, above all — especially for an early season like this — it should feel welcoming.

-“Guy Walks into a Psychiatrist’s Office” is all those things: assured, confident and welcoming.
+“Guy Walks into a Psychiatrist’s Office” is all those things and more: assured, confident and welcoming.
 And it opens with one of the greatest “checking-back-in-with-the-characters” montages in TV history — a poetic passage of time set to Frank Sinatra’s “It Was a Very Good Year.”

 We see Tony Soprano, now the boss of the family, still unfaithful to his wife; a neurotic Livia, receiving physical therapy in the hospital; Christopher Moltisanti, still a junkie, now with a stockbroker’s license.
 Uncle Junior is now in prison.
 Dr. Melfi operates her practice out of a motel.
 Carmela Soprano is growing increasingly dissatisfied with the state of her marriage.
 The kids grow up.
 Life goes on.